sunpy/sunpy/docs/code_ref/coordinates/index.rst

 Observer Location Information
 -----------------------------

-Both `~sunpy.coordinates.frames.Helioprojective` and
+The `~sunpy.coordinates.frames.Helioprojective`, `~sunpy.coordinates.frames.Heliocentric`
-`~sunpy.coordinates.frames.Heliocentric` frames are defined by the location of the observer.
+and `~sunpy.coordinates.frames.HeliographicCarrington` frames are defined by the location of the observer.
 For example in `~sunpy.coordinates.frames.Helioprojective` the observer is at the origin of the coordinate system.
-This information is encoded in the `~sunpy.coordinates.frames.Helioprojective` and `~sunpy.coordinates.frames.Heliocentric` frames as the ``observer`` attribute, which is itself an instance of the `~sunpy.coordinates.frames.HeliographicStonyhurst` frame.
+This information is encoded in such observer-based frames as the ``observer`` attribute, which is itself an instance of the `~sunpy.coordinates.frames.HeliographicStonyhurst` frame.
 The ``observer`` can be a string for a solar-system body (e.g., "earth" or "mars"), and